CityofPittsburgh/data-rivers/README.md

 A lot of these images are pretty bulky, so if you're working on a machine with limited disk space, it may make sense to delete them (via the `docker rmi` command) once you've completed your work, then re-pull as needed.

-Consult `env.example` for the necessary environment variables (talk to James or Sihan to get these).
+Consult `env.example` for the necessary environment variables (talk to your teammates to get these).
 We recommend installing [`autoenv`](https://github.com/inishchith/autoenv) via homebrew so that your system sources environment variables automatically when you enter the directory.

 You'll see that we use the variables `GCLOUD_PROJECT` and `GCS_PREFIX` throughout the scripts.
 In your local environment, these should be set to `data-rivers-testing` and `pghpa_test`, respectively (this is extremely important).
 In the production environment (hosted via Cloud Composer), the variables are set to `data-rivers` and `pghpa`.
 This gives us a testing sandbox for local development while walling off the production environment from code that hasn't yet been merged and deployed from `master`.